theodor349/WeeklyReview/Documentation/Design Analysis/Problem Domain Analysis.md

 - Entry
   - Contains time information and what Activity is started
   - If overwritten, then it should not be deleted, rather it should be flagged as deleted
+  - When a new one is created and there are no entry after it, set the `EndTime` to to `StarTime.AddDays(1)`
   - E.g. At 10:15 I was on call with the doctor, while out walking
 - Activity
   - Is a label used to uniquely identify an Activity